 - cheese for serving

-- Cook on slow cooker 4 hours on high, or 6-8 hours on low.
+- Turn Slow Cooker and cook 4 hours on high or 6-8 hours on low.

 - Serve with plenty of grated cheese and slices of bread!